misho-kr/ansible-cloud-playbooks/README.md

 [Ansible playbooks](https://docs.ansible.com/playbooks.html) to automate the creation of virtual machines on public clouds.

-No need for vendor-specific user interfaces or multiple command-line tools.
-Define the cloud provider and desired virtual machines, and fire away.
-Plenty of customization options are available when needed.
+No need for vendor-specific UIs or multiple command-line tools.
+Define the cloud provider, set desired virtual machines, and run the playbook.
+Plenty of customization options.

 Supported cloud providers: [aws](https://aws.amazon.com), [gce](https://cloud.google.com) (work in progress)